nikita647/pipeline/README.md

 | Terraform Apply   | Applies changes to reach desired state                                  |
 | Terraform Destroy | Destroys Terraform-managed resources                                   |

-### Steps

-1. **Create a New Pipeline Job**
+### step 1. **Create a New Pipeline Job**
    - Navigate to the Jenkins dashboard and click on New Item.
-   - Enter a name for your job (e.g., `Terraform-CD-Pipeline`)
+   - Enter a name for your job (e.g., **Terraform-CD-Pipeline**)
    - Select `Pipeline` and click `OK`

-2. **Configure Pipeline Script**
+### step 2. **Configure Pipeline Script**
    - In Pipeline section, select `Pipeline script from SCM`
    - Provide repository URL and credentials

      ![image](https://github.com/user-attachments/assets/f1c525a8-d496-4f9a-9e45-df2896537d2c)

-3. **Save the Configuration**
+### step 3.  **Save the Configuration**

-   Click on Save to save the job configuration.
+  - Click on Save to save the job configuration.

- 4. **Build the Pipeline**
+### step 4. **Build the Pipeline**

-    Once the pipeline configuration is saved, you can manually trigger the build by clicking on Build Now.
+  - Once the pipeline configuration is saved, you can manually trigger the build by clicking on Build Now.

-5.  **View Build Console Output**
+### step 5.  **View Build Console Output**

 - After triggering the build, you can view the progress and console output of the build by clicking on the build number in the Jenkins dashboard.
 - The console output will display the steps executed by the pipeline script, including code checkout and compilation.
 - Verify Successful Compilation.
-    ___

 ![image](https://github.com/user-attachments/assets/696abf93-4421-41ce-bdb8-6bd15af15cac)
 ___
 ![image](https://github.com/user-attachments/assets/b31b1cda-a86b-4cad-8267-4c17774e7dd2)